ellimacode/cis2430S20/README.md

 ### Running from the command line (without maven)
 * To compile: javac *.java
 * To execute: java -jar target/2430_A2-1.0-jar-with-dependencies.jar
+(COMMAND LINE ARGUMENTS)

 ### Instructions for using the program
-The program will ask the user if they would like to load a JSON file.
+The user must input command line arguments to either load a saved game/ a json file (new adventure).
-If yes, the user will provide filename to load the adventure.
-If no, the user will be brought to a default adventure.
+If not, the user will be brought to a default adventure.
 The user must enter all lower case keywords on command line in order to play the game.
 The directions are in captial letters (N, S, E, W, up, down).
 You can type 'help' to see the valid commands.
 To quit the game, simply type 'quit' to exit.